-10 Years Ago: The Sex Pistols and Blondie Cause Trouble at Rock and Roll Hall of Fame Inductions
+When the Sex Pistols and Blondie Caused Trouble at Rock and Roll Hall of Fame

-The ever-popular argument over who does or doesn't get inducted into the Rock and Roll Hall of Fame causes enough fire among fans.
-But even at the induction ceremony tempers can flare, and what's supposed to be a moment of celebration can turn into a podium for airing long-held grievances.
+The ever-popular argument over who does or doesn't get inducted into the Rock and Roll Hall of Fame causes plenty of arguments among fans.
+Tempers can flare at the induction ceremony too, as what's supposed to be a moment of celebration turns into a platform for airing long-held grievances.

-Osbourne changed his tune when Sabbath finally got into the Rock Hall.
-But other artists were less flexible that year.
+Osbourne changed his tune when Sabbath finally got in, but other artists were less flexible that year.

-Rock Hall president Jann Wenner read the letter to the slightly amused audience at the ceremonies.
-But the Sex Pistols' no-show wasn't the biggest news of the night, or it’s most disruptive one.
+Rock and Roll Hall of Fame president Jann Wenner read the letter to the slightly amused audience at the ceremony.
+But the Sex Pistols' no-show wasn't the biggest news of the night, or its most disruptive one.

-Watch Blondie at the Rock and Roll Hall of Fame Inductions in 2006
+Watch Blondie at 2006's Rock and Roll Hall of Fame Induction

 At the press conference following the ceremony, Stein was clearly angry.
-"The reason I'm holding onto this is in case I run into any of those f—ers!” he said while grasping his award.
+"The reason I'm holding onto this," he said while grasping his hall of fame trophy, "is in case I run into any of those f---ers!"

-“I thought Chris' backstage comments were a bit drastic,” Burke told Ultimate Classic Rock in 2016.
-“But everyone has a right to say and do as they please, as there really are no rules in rock 'n' roll.
-And that's what makes it what it is: freedom of expression.
+Burke, in a 2016 conversation with Ultimate Classic Rock, remained stung by the on-stage drama.
+"I thought Chris' backstage comments were a bit drastic," he said.
+"But everyone has a right to say and do as they please, as there really are no rules in rock 'n' roll.
+And that's what makes it what it is: freedom of expression."